aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 It is well known that correlation does not imply causation.
 What appears less known among medical scientists is that negative/0 correlation also does not imply lack of causation, even though that [seems obvious to statisticians](https://stats.stackexchange.com/questions/221936/does-no-correlation-imply-no-causality).
 The reason for both is the same: confounding variables can alter the impact of the variables being tested in *either* direction: they can both increase or decrease the correlation from the causal strength.
+My concern is not theoretical: in the field of medical drugs and nutrition, there are many, many cases where some intervention (e.g. Vitamin E, Hormone Replacement Therapy) was found to be slightly helpful in large observational studies but turned out to be ineffective or even somewhat harmful in large RCTs, which can reliably judge causality.
+I will summarize those cases and sketch the parallels with the vaccine safety evidence.
+But first, lets get back to the above MMR study:

 The negative correlation seen above may be because of one of the many possibilities (not an exhaustive list):
 1. MMR genuinely has nothing to do with autism
-2. MMR causes a slight reduction in the chance of autism
+2. MMR causes a small reduction in the chance of autism, close to the mean RR of 0.93
+2. MMR causes a huge reduction in the chance of autism and some other confounding factor cancels out most of that benefit.
+A possible confounder could be that people who reject vaccines tend to be "naturalists" and thus also do some other beneficial stuff like reject tylenol ([associated with autism](), but may or may not be causal) or pesticide-laden food.
-3. MMR causes a tiny increase in the chance of autism and some other confounding factors more than cancels out the slight increase.
+3. MMR causes an increase in the chance of autism and some other confounding factors more than cancels out the slight increase.
 There can be many confounding factors, e.g. children who are vaccinated may have richer parents and their mothers may have had better access to care/adequate-nutrition during pregnancy.
-4. MMR causes a massing relative risk reduction in the chance of autism and some other confounding factor cancels out most of that benefit.
+Nutrition, e.g. folate and B12 are known to play an important role in neurodevelopment in the first trimester.

 Exactly which possibility we are in is hard to determine.
 The only way that obviously works is to do a randomized trial, where we toss a coin to determine whether someone gets the vaccine or a placebo.
 In a large trial, randomization can ensure that all confounders are about the same in both vaccine and placebo groups.
 All other methods require making a lot of assumptions which are certainly worthy of questioning.
 For example, reduce the skew due to confounders, observational studies can "adjust" the analysis on various suspected confounding variables to ensure that those suspected confounding factors are roughly the same in the comparisons.
 While this can help, it can introduce its own problems, especially in retrospective observational studies: